NexusTools/ExpandedTNT/readme.md

 ExpandedTNT
 ========================
-Simply adds new types of TNT, totally original.
+__ExpandedTNT__ is a **Minecraft Mod** Simply adds new types of TNT, totally original.
 Each custom TNT explodes in a (I believe) 1x1x1 area to set-off any close-by TNT.

 Currently the following new TNT's exist, and via configuration files are possible to disable/enable: